Mourning

 In a painting by Félix Taunay, Emperor Pedro II of Brazil and his sisters, Princesses Francisca and Januária, are depicted wearing mourning clothes due to the death of their father Pedro I in 1834.

 Mourning is the emotional expression in response to a major life event causing grief, especially loss.
 It typically occurs as a result of someone's death, especially a loved one.

 The word describes a complex of behaviors in which the bereaved participate or are expected to participate, the expression of which varies by culture.
 Wearing black clothes is one practice followed in many countries, though other forms of dress are seen.
 Those most affected by the loss of a loved one often observe a period of mourning, marked by withdrawal from social events and quiet, respectful behavior in some cultures, though in others mourning is a collective experience.
 People may follow religious traditions for such occasions.

 Mourning may apply to the death of, or anniversary of the death of, an important individual such as a local leader, monarch, religious figure, or member of family.
 State mourning may occur on such an occasion.
 In recent years, some traditions have given way to less strict practices, though many customs and traditions continue to be followed.

 Death can be a release for the mourner, in the case of the death of an abusive or tyrannical person, or when death terminates the long, painful illness of a loved one.
 However, this release may add remorse and guilt for the mourner.

 Stages of grief

+Kübler-Ross five stages of grief: denial, anger, bargaining, depression and acceptance.

 Mourning is a personal and collective response which can vary depending on feelings and contexts.
 Elisabeth Kübler-Ross's theory of grief describes five separate periods of experience in the psychological and emotional processing of death.
 These stages do not necessarily follow each other, and each period is not inevitable.
 The theory was originally posited to describe the experiences of those confronted with their imminent deaths, but has since been adopted to understand the experiences of bereaved loved ones.
 The theory has faced criticism for being overly prescriptive and lacking evidence.